 o Group 1st Aid Kit

-Where you interested in the 5-day North Cascades Course, but couldn't take the time off?
-This is the course that will give you a solid introduction to all aspects of classic mountaineering in the best venue in the lower 48 states, the North Cascades National Park.
-The immediate access to moderately crevassed glaciers, steep climbing on great rock and exposed ridge travel make the Boston Basin area the ideal setting for mountaineering course.
+This course will give you solid introduction inall aspects of classic mountaineering in the best venue in the lower 48 states, the North Cascades National Park.
+The immediate access to moderately crevassed glaciers, steep climbing on great rock and exposed ridge travel make the Boston Basin area the ideal setting for a mountaineering course.

-Don't have enough time for our full 5-Day Mountaineering school?
-Gain mountaineering skills including glacier travel, crevasse rescue, and ice climbing on our shortened 3-Day course.
+Gain mountaineering skills including glacier travel, crevasse rescue, and ice climbing on our 3-Day course.
 Mount Baker is arguably the best location to attain intensive glacier travel skills in the lower 48.
 We offer multiple dates.